 "Imperio!"
 The spell washed over Maybourne, and the same look that Omoc had worn once before at the SGC appeared on his face.
 "Alright Lt.
 Colonel.
 This spell allows me complete control over you.
 Meaning that I can give you any order I want, and you have no choice but to obey, unless you can beat my will.
 And considering I can shake this off from Voldemort himself, I doubt you can do it.
 Now, stand up and walk around the room, narrating for the recording."
 Maybourne did just that.
 Before coming to rest at his same position.
 "And I don't have to verbalize the commands."
 Harry focused on Maybourne, before sending out a mental command to the Lt.
 Colonel, asking him to reveal something embarrassing about himself then waiting for the response.

 Harry released the spell, letting Maybourne come back to his senses.
+The older man collapsed into his seat in shock, his face ashen white.
+Harry, for the first time, found himself having some sympathy for the man and as such, his words came out much more softly, but no less firm.
 "Total control Maybourne, no stopping, no breaking the mental conditioning, brainwashing, whatever you want to call it.
 Complete control of anyone and anything that I want.
-Care to see the other, the Cruciatus?"
+Care to see another, the Cruciatus?"

 Maybourne still seemed a bit shaky form realizing the power in the Imperius, shook his head no. "That's fine, I don't need to see it."

 "No, I think you do."
-Harry conjured a spider, taking a cue from the fake Moody, enlarging it so that it was about a foot tall.
+Harry conjured a spider, taking a cue from Moody, enlarging it so that it was about a foot tall.
 "Crucio!"
-The spider collapsed, , twitching in pain and thanks to its size, was actually making loud enough noises for its distress and pain to be audible.
+The spider collapsed, twitching in pain and, thanks to its size, actually making loud enough noises for its distress and pain to be audible.
 "Pain.
 Pure, unending pain.
 It overstimulates the nerves, sending a signal to the brain.
 Unlike other causes though, the magic keeps the nerves in perfect working order, so that the pain sensation never lessens, never degrades, never goes away."

 Harry lifted the spell and the spider collapsed, unable to move.
 "And if kept on long enough, as I did to this one, it can cause permanent brain damage.
-That spider wont move again."
+That spider won't move again.
+Men and women have been driven to the point of breaking and beyond by a mere moment of contact, especially if they are not used to pain or the power of the caster is high enough.
+Like Voldemort's power.
+Like mine."
 Harry vanished the spider, looking up at Maybourne.
 "The last Unforgivable I will not cast except in combat.
 And then only as a last resort.
 It is the Avada Kedavra, the Killing curse.
 I used it against Hathor, so you have the proof of that one you need."

 "Why show me these particular spells, Mr. Potter?"
-Maybourne seemed to have recovered form his shakiness, but his voice was much less hostile now, so Harry hoped he had made an impression.
+Maybourne seemed to have recovered form his shakiness, his face regaining color as he straightened his notes on the table, but his voice was much less hostile now, so Harry hoped he had made an impression.

 "To make a point.
 Imperius has no effect of Goa'uld, because the host body is not in control of its body.
 It would work on Jaffa, but controlling multiple people has to my knowledge never been done.
 You can of course order someone under your control to cast it on someone else, thereby getting control that way, but with no other wizards here, that way is closed to me.
 Crucio causes pain to the target, but would it effect the Goa'uld?
 I don't know.
 And it is one of the very few curses that requires constant focus and contact between caster and victim, so using it on one Jaffa doesn't really give us an advantage.
 And as for the Killing Curse, the bullets, staff weapons, and zats do enough.
 I refuse to allow anyone to study the AK."

 "Yes, but one that presents more problems than advantages over what we currently have.
 An AK, not to mention the other two Unforgivables, are not stopped by my shields, and therefore not stopped by the PDS.
 The truth is, bullet wounds and staff blasts depending on where they hit can be healed.
 A blast from an AK kills, no matter where it hits.
 And the effect goes through clothing and armor.
+The reason is worked on Hathor is that the host body was shut down instantly.
+Everything that allows the host, and the parasite Goa'uld, to live are stopped immediately.
+Everything dies.
+Even the beneficial bacteria that humans carry cease to function.
 You are dead.
 Full stop.
 No chance of recovery, no chance of survival without using whatever ritual my mother used to protect me.
 And not even Voldemort knew what that was.
 A Jaffa ducks out of the way and you stand just as good a chance as killing your team mate as you do an enemy."

 "You have described those three, but I still do not see the comparison to a nuclear warhead."